 Textured Black Talons

 Pop art isn't going to stop inspiring Halloween looks anytime soon.
-To bring the style's bold and vivid brights onto your nails, cop this look from Olive & June.
+To bring the style's bold and vivid brights onto your nails, cop this look from nail artist Narina Chan.
 It's modern and scene-y, just like a buzzy art installation.
-Best of all, dots of all sizes are super simple to create.

 Alicia Torello is an editorial manicurist based in NYC, and her designs are colorful and varied, ranging from maximalist to minimalist in nature.
 These easy-to-recreate stitch nails belong to the latter category.
 They're chic, doll-like, and just a little bit off-kilter.
 In other words, they're perfect for Halloween.
 Do they remind anyone else of the movie Coraline?

 The clean lines paired with black and white tones make this nail design just witchy enough.
 Nail artist Elizabeth Garcia created this manicure look leaving us questioning how she ever got those lines so straight and perfect.
-Our guess is nail striping tape, like China Glaze's Nail Art Striping Tape ($15).
+Our guess is nail striping tape, like China Glaze's Stripe 'Em Striping Tape ($10).

 These detailed mermaid-themed nails are seriously impressive, with amazingly intricate scales to boot.
 Created by manicurist Sarah Thompson of Chalkboard Nails, this design is sending our imagination under the sea.
 To DIY, try using scale sticker stencils, like these from Etsy.